Cultural Competency Programming

 The university’s mission includes developing students’ cultural competency — the ability to interact with a wide range of individuals, families and populations with knowledge, sensitivity, skill and respect, according to their cultural needs, values, beliefs and risk factors.
 DMU will proudly expand its current efforts to prepare students to serve diverse patients and communities, especially the underserved.

-This program gives promising college students a transformative opportunity to improve their chances of becoming accepted to medical school and other health sciences programs.
+This program gives promising college students a transformative opportunity to improve their chances of becoming admitted to medical school and other health sciences programs.
 Offered free to participants, the program provides immersive experiences and exposure to health care education and careers.
-Preference is given to students under-represented in health care, including minority, low-income and first-generation college students.
+Preference is given to students underrepresented in health care, including minority, low-income and first-generation college students.